Bio

 State Bar of California (State Bar Number 171681)

-Rivas is one of Southern California’s preeminent entertainment attorneys, specializing in music and entertainment, serving, variously, as current or former outside counsel, in-house counsel, and general counsel, for clients such as Kung Fu Records, Hopeless Records, Fearless Records, Smarkpunk, Modern Sky (China), Fire Records (UK), ARTISTdirect, The Vandals, Hawthorne Heights, Lawrence Arms, Anti-Flag, Greg Kuehn (composer/T.S.O.L.), Michael "Miguel" Happoldt/Skunk Records, Jim and Jakob Nowell, LBDA, The Aggrolites, Pennywise, Dead Meadow, Fortunate Youth, The Mystery Lights, Robert Trujillo (Metallica), Kim Deal (The Pixies, The Breeders), Josh Freese (Sting, Nine Inch Nails), Taku Hirano (Bette Midler, Fleetwood Mac), Brooks Wackerman (Bad Religion, Tenacious D, Avenged Sevenfold), Kevin Lyman (Van’s Warped Tour owner/concert promoter), Joe Escalante (The Vandals, TV executive/show runner, radio personality), Michael DeBarres (personality), Corey Feldman (actor/producer), Larisa Love (brand ambassador), Cameron Webb (record producer) and many others.
-Rivas has also consulted for corporate clients such as NBCUniversal, Best Buy, Sole Technology, LegalZoom, and others.
+Rivas is one of Southern California’s preeminent entertainment attorneys, specializing in music and entertainment, serving, variously, as current or former outside counsel, in-house counsel, and general counsel, for domestic and international clients such as Pennywise, The Vandals, Kula Shaker (UK), Palaye Royale, Yoshiki, Hawthorne Heights, ALT BLK ERA (UK), The K’s (UK), Bad Cop Bad Cop, Strung Out, Fortunate Youth, The Mystery Lights, Dead Meadow, Bandshare (UK), Kung Fu Records, Hopeless Records, Fearless Records, Smarkpunk, Modern Sky (China), Fire Records (UK), ARTISTdirect, Lawrence Arms, Anti-Flag, Michael DesBarres, Michael “Miguel” Happoldt/Skunk Records, Jim and Jakob Nowell, LBDA, The Aggrolites, Robert Trujillo (Metallica), Kim Deal (The Pixies, The Breeders), Josh Freese (Sting, Nine Inch Nails), Taku Hirano (Bette Midler, Fleetwood Mac), Brooks Wackerman (Bad Religion, Tenacious D, Avenged Sevenfold), Kevin Lyman (Van’s Warped Tour owner/concert promoter), Joe Escalante (The Vandals, TV/radio executive/show runner), Corey Feldman (actor/producer), Larisa Love (brand ambassador), Ulrich Wild (record producer), Cameron Webb (record producer) and many others.
+Rivas has also consulted for corporate clients NBCUniversal, Sole Technology and LegalZoom.

-In 2018, after over a decade on the Syllabus Committee of USC Gould School of Law/Beverly Hills Bar Association Institute on Entertainment Law and Business, Rivas was invited to serve on the highly-esteemed Planning Committee.
+Since 2018, Rivas has served on the highly-esteemed Planning Committee for the USC Gould School of Law & Beverly Hills Bar Association Institute on Entertainment Law and Business.
+Rivas previously served on and co-chaired the Syllabus Committee.

-Rivas has been quoted on the front page of the Wall Street Journal regarding politics and record deals and in the Los Angeles Times regarding artist development and regarding the concert industry.
-She has also produced and A&R'd artist showcases for NARAS, ASCAP and BMI, and has moderated or appeared on music industry panels at SXSW, CMJ, NXNW, NARIP, EAT’M, IPELS (LACBA), ASCAP, NARAS, California Lawyers For The Arts and universities including, UCLA, Loyola Law School, Biola and CSU Fullerton along with the DIY Convention, which she co-founded in 2000 with USA Today/Variety/Billboard journalist, Bruce Haring.
+Rivas has been quoted on the front page of the Wall Street Journal regarding politics and record deals; and also featured and quoted in the Los Angeles Times, the LA Weekly and the SF Weekly, regarding artist development and the concert industry.
+She has also produced and A&R’d artist showcases for NARAS, ASCAP and BMI, and has moderated or appeared on music industry panels at SXSW, CMJ, NXNW, NARIP, EAT’M, IPELS (LACBA), ASCAP, NARAS, California Lawyers For The Arts and universities including, UCLA, Loyola Law School, Biola and CSU Fullerton along with the DIY Convention, which she co-founded in 2000 with USA Today/Variety/Billboard journalist, Bruce Haring and most recently at the iHeart Music Festival & Conference in Sweden.

 In addition to authoring many articles about performance rights in sound recordings, the Audio Home Recording Act and U.S. Copyright Law for NARIP over the years, she has testified on behalf of rights holders at hearings held by President Bill Clinton’s Information Infrastructure Task Force on Intellectual Property.
-She has been active with the Recording Academy's lobbying efforts and received a grant to participate in the "Grammys on the Hill" program in support of artist rights legislation.
-She was also awarded substantial grants by the California State University system for various music industry education endeavors and honored by CSU Chico's Provost with a generous financial award for her “Exemplary Performance” as an educator.
+She has been active with the Recording Academy’s lobbying efforts and received a grant to participate in the “Grammys on the Hill” program in support of artist rights legislation.
+She was also awarded substantial grants by the California State University system for various music industry education endeavors and honored by CSU Chico’s Provost with a generous financial award for her “Exemplary Performance” as an educator and more recently has also served as an adjunct professor at USC’s Thorton’s Masters program, teaching the capstone course on copyright.